security-force-monitor/research-handbook/source/units-relations.rst

 Description
 ~~~~~~~~~~~

-The unique 32 character code assigned to the unit with the :ref:`relation` which is the focus of the claim.
+The unique 32-character code assigned to the unit with the :ref:`relation` which is the focus of the claim.

 Attribute type
 ~~~~~~~~~~~~~~